 We also test the QubismNet on 1D XXZ model with periodic boundary condition.
 We consider two cases, whose Hamiltonians are written, respectively, as

-The physical parameters aimed to predict by the QubismNet are the coupling strength $J_z$ in Eq. (\ref{eq-XXZ}) and the longitudinal field $h$ in Eq. (\ref{eq-XY}).
+The physical parameters to be estimated by the QubismNet are the coupling strength $J_z$ in Eq. (\ref{eq-XXZ}) and the longitudinal field $h$ in Eq. (\ref{eq-XY}).
 We dub the latter as XY model, where we take zero $J_z$ and non-zero longitudinal field.
 We use the RDM trick with $L=64$ and $L_b=8$.
 The testing accuracies of the XXZ and XY models are about $\varepsilon_t \sim O(10^{-5})$.

-To benchmark the generalization power of QubismNet, we set $\delta=0.4$ [Figure \ref{fig-MainPreds} (b)].
-Within $0.3<h<0.7$ (marked by the light yellow shadow), no training states are taken.
+To benchmark the generalization power, we set $\delta=0.4$ [FIG. \ref{fig-MainPreds} (b)].
+Within $0.3<h<0.7$ (the light yellow shadow), no training states are taken.
 In this range, we averagely take $N_g=40$ $h$'s with an interval $dh=0.01$ as the generalizing set.
 For the QIM, a quantum phase transition occurs at $h=0.5$.
 In our setting, the QubismNet only learns from the states away from the critical vicinity.
-Our results show that it can generalize from what it has learned and predict the magnetic fields near the critical point.
+Our results show that it can generalize from what it has learned and estimate the magnetic fields near the critical point.
 We have the generalizing error (the MSE evaluated by the generalizing set) $\varepsilon_g \sim O(10^{-3})$ using the RDM trick with $L=64$ and $L_b=8$.